 Coming to the Cabaniss-Kaul Center for the Arts stage

 Altamont students tackle plays with culturally relevant themes like Twelve Angry Jurors.
-They also stage massive productions, such as the Broadway musical hit, Big Fish, which involved more than 40 students in performance and technical roles.
+They also stage massive productions, such as the Broadway musical hit, The Addams Family and Big Fish, which involved more than 40 students in performance and technical roles.

 This November, upper school acting class students performed the romantic comedy Almost, Maine by John Cariani.